-- Staff and students are expected to follow the same rules for good behavior and respectful conduct online as offline.
+- Staff and students are expected to follow the same rules for responsible behaviour and respectful conduct online as offline.

-- Misuse of school resources can result in disciplinary action.
+- Misuse of school resources can result in disciplinary action at the school.

 As new technologies emerge, the dHL will attempt to provide access to them.
 The policies outlined in this document are intended to cover all available technologies, not just those specifically listed.

-The dHL provides its users with access to the Internet, including web sites, resources, content, and online tools.
-That access will be restricted in compliance AMDSB policies.
+dHL provides its users with access to the Internet, including web sites, resources, content, and online tools.
+That access will be restricted in compliance Board/ District policies.
 Web browsing may be monitored and web activity records may be retained indefinitely.

 Users are expected to respect that the web filter is a safety precaution, and should not try to circumvent it when browsing the Web.
 If a site is blocked and a user believes it shouldn’t be, the user should follow protocol to alert an IT staff member or submit the site for review.

-If users are provided with email accounts, they should be used with care.
+Users are required to provide District/ Board email accounts when registering for dHL and they should be used with care.
 Users should not send personal information; should not attempt to open files or follow links from unknown or untrusted origin; should use appropriate language; and should only communicate with other people as allowed by the district policy or the teacher.